 The following table sets forth the selected consolidated financial data of the Company for the periods presented.
 The selected consolidated financial data for the fiscal years 2016, 2017 and 2018 and the summary balance sheet data as of December 30, 2017 and December 29, 2018 are derived from our audited consolidated financial statements and the related notes appearing elsewhere in this prospectus.
 The selected consolidated financial data for the period from December 29, 2013 through October 7, 2014, for the period from October 8, 2014 through January 3, 2015 and for fiscal year 2015 and the summary balance sheet data as of January 3, 2015 and January 2, 2016 presented below were derived from unaudited consolidated financial statements which are not included in this prospectus.
 The selected consolidated financial data for the 26 weeks ended June 30, 2018 and June 29, 2019 and the summary balance sheet data as of June 29, 2019 are derived from our unaudited condensed consolidated financial statements and the related notes appearing elsewhere in this prospectus.
 All unaudited consolidated financial statements referenced herein were prepared on a basis consistent with the audited consolidated financial statements and in the opinion of management reflect all adjustments necessary for a fair statement of the financial information.
-The summary balance sheet data as of December 31, 2016 presented below was derived from audited consolidated financial results to be achieved in future periods and interim results are not necessarily indicative of results to be expected for the full year ended December 28, 2019.
+The summary balance sheet data as of December 31, 2016 presented below was derived from audited consolidated financial statements which are not included in this prospectus.
+The historical results presented below are not necessarily indicative of financial results to be achieved in future periods and interim results are not necessarily indicative of results to be expected for the full year ended December 28, 2019.
 We operate on a fiscal year that ends on the Saturday closest to December 31st each year.
 Fiscal years 2015 through 2018 all contained 52 weeks and the fiscal year ended January 3, 2015 contained 53 weeks.